rmitchellscott/xovi-extensions/README.md

 # Xovi Extensions

-This Repo consists of multiple Xovi (.qmd) extensions that are QoL improvements to the xochitl interface.
-This **needs** qt-resource-rebuilder.so to work.
+This repo consists of multiple xovi (.qmd) extensions that are QoL improvements to the xochitl interface.
+These require qt-resource-rebuilder.so to work.

 Instructions to install xovi can be found [here](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD).

 Download the extensions from the folder matching your reMarkable software version.

 Copy the `.qmd` files to `/home/root/xovi/exthome/qt-resource-rebuilder/` and restart xovi.

 Some of the QMD files in this repo are my own and some are modifications I've made to extensions created by others in the community.
-Modifications will link the the original author.
+Modifications will link to the original author.

-They have been tested only for the reMarkable OS versions listed, though they may work on newer versions.
+Extensions have been tested only for the latest reMarkable OS version, though they may work on newer versions.

-New changes will only be applied to the latest reMarkable release.
 Beta releases are not tested nor supported.

 ## Extensions